barebox/barebox/Documentation/boards/mips/dlink-dir-320.rst

 Barebox can be started from CFE using tftp.
 You must setup tftp-server on host 192.168.0.1.
-Put your barebox.bin to tftp-server directory
-(usual /tftpboot or /srv/tftp).
+Put your barebox-dlink-dir-320.img to tftp-server directory (usual /tftpboot or /srv/tftp).
 Connect your DIR-320 to your tftp-server network via one of four <LAN> sockets.